pb2n/W2UOS-Preview/README.md

-# W2UOS — Web3 Unified Operating System for Quantitative Trading
+# W2UOS-Preview — Operating System for Quantitative Trading

-W2UOS is a Rust-native, modular, high-performance trading operating system designed to support the full lifecycle of quantitative trading systems, from simulation and backtesting to live exchange execution, with privacy, extensibility, and distributed deployment as first-class objectives.
+W2UOS-Preview is a Rust-native, modular, high-performance trading operating system designed to support the full lifecycle of quantitative trading systems, from simulation and backtesting to live exchange execution, with privacy, extensibility, and distributed deployment as first-class objectives.

 🚧 This is a Preview / Architecture Demonstration Repository